Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Discussion

-These numbers and the calculations in Fig.~({\ref{IndAndEff}}) are based on a favourable but realistic scenario, in which phonons are the dominant source of dephasing, and placing the QD in a cavity does not affect its emission rate into non-cavity modes.
+These numbers and the calculations in Fig.~(3) are based on a favourable but realistic scenario, in which phonons are the dominant source of dephasing, and placing the QD in a cavity does not affect its emission into non-cavity modes.
 This immediately points us towards how source architectures may be improved, as the figures of merit are ultimately limited by the size of the phonon sideband in the bulk QD spectrum and the strength of emission into non-cavity modes.
 The former may be reduced in QDs with a larger exciton localisation length~\cite{PhysRevLett.105.177402}, or actively suppressed by manipulation of the phononic density of states.
-Decreasing emission into non-cavity modes is possible for low Q cavities~\cite{Androvitsaneas2016}, though these will not satisfy the necessary $\kappa_c \ll \xi$ condition needed to remove the sideband.
-Instead, a photonic environment that strongly suppresses all emission except into a narrow ($\sim 0.1~\mathrm{meV}$) range is required.
+Both of these approaches, however, come at the risk of increasing ZPL dephasing~\cite{Tighineanu2017} which must be avoided.
+Perhaps more promising is the prospect of decreasing photon emission into non-cavity modes.
+Our results suggest that future cavity designs ought to carefully take into account the spectrum and strength of emission into these leaky modes, as well as the usual cavity mode volume and Q factor.
+Decreased emission into non-cavity modes is possible for low Q-cavities~\cite{Androvitsaneas2016}, though these cavities will not be spectrally narrow enough to remove the sideband.
+Instead, a photonic environment that strongly suppresses all emission except into a spectrally narrow ($\sim 0.1~\mathrm{meV}$) cavity mode is required.